jadupl2/jadupl2.github.io/_posts/2021-03-14-sadm-update.md

 ## Method 1 (Recommended)
 To always get the latest version of SADMIN, use the 'git pull' command.
-Your Database and then change you made to your configuration files in "$SADMIN/cfg" will not modified at all.
+Your Database and the change you made to your configuration files in "$SADMIN/cfg" will not modified at all.
 This method will allow you to get the latest version of the SADMIN tools.
 {: .text-justify}

 ```bash